mach-composer/mach-composer-cli/docs/src/reference/cli.md

 - `--site` or `-s TEXT` Site to generate plan of.
 If not set generate plans for all sites.
 - `--component` or `-c TEXT` Specific component to target.
 - `--output-path TEXT` Output path, defaults to `cwd`/deployments.
-- `--reuse` Supress a terraform init for improved speed (not recommended for production usage)
+- `--reuse` Suppress a terraform init for improved speed (not recommended for production usage)
 - `--ignore-version` Skip MACH composer version check
 - `--destroy` Destroy option is a convenient way to destroy all remote objects managed by this mach config